lionelchg/PlasmaNet/notes/4_RF_study.md

 ## `unets_ks5_rf100.yml`

-UNet5 is not possible with RF = 50.
+UNet5 is not possible with RF = 100 and KS=5.

 ### UNet3 - `config_6`